Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Evaluation

 \subsubsection{\textbf{Overall performance on Beijing dataset}}

 We compare our method \name{} with other baseline methods, as shown in the Table~\ref{tab:overall_bj}.
 For our method \name{}, we use the first type of shared data to provide guidance.
-As guidance, we chose mobility measures from three aspects: radius, stay duration, and visitation frequency, corresponding to the spatial, temporal, and spatio-temporal perspectives respectively.
-The other metrics were used for validation, shown in gray.
-From the Table, we can see that our method outperforms all other baselines, achieving at least an improvement of 64.08\% in travel distance, 15.09\% in odSim, 11.29\% in circadian, 47.69\% in exploration, and 63.80\% in return.
-This demonstrates that using mobility measures as guidance can effectively guide individual generation, and produce better collective behavioral patterns.
+As guidance, we use three scaling law metrics of human mobility: radius of gyration, stay duration, and visitation frequency, corresponding to the spatial, temporal, and spatio-temporal perspectives, respectively.
+The guidance metrics are shown in gray, while the remaining metrics are used only for evaluation.
+From the Table, we can see that our method outperforms all other baselines, achieving at least an improvement of 27.08\% in travel distance, 24.88\% in odSim, 20.75\% in circadian, 41.17\% in exploration, and 74.79\% in return.
+This demonstrates that scaling laws of human mobility can provide effective guidance for individual-level generation, thereby improving collective realism.